 3. Hazardous Waste Authorization

 Businesses that generate, store, or handle hazardous waste must obtain authorization from the State Pollution Control Board.
-This authorization mandates proper treatment, storage, and disposal of hazardous waste to prevent environmental and public health harm.
+This authorization requires the proper treatment, storage, and disposal of hazardous waste to prevent harm to the environment and public health.

 4. Water Pollution Control License